About

 Abigail Burton is a classically trained oil painter from London.

-Abigail was also drawn to the beauty mathematics.
-She pursued this academically, studying at the University of Oxford, where she completed a master’s degree in 2019 before embarking on a PhD at Imperial College London.Yet, over time, her love for painting began to eclipse her fascination with maths.
-In 2021, she made the decision to leave academia and devote herself fully to her artistic practice.
+Alongside art, Abigail was also drawn to the beauty of mathematics.
+She studied this at the University of Oxford, completing a master’s degree in 2019 before embarking on a PhD at Imperial College London.
+Yet her love for painting gradually eclipsed her academic pursuits.
+In 2021, she chose to leave academia and devote herself fully to her artistic practice.

-Her art has been showcased in numerous prestigious exhibitions about the UK and internationally (one of her paintings was even been sent to the moon by NASA!).
+Her art has been showcased in numerous prestigious exhibitions about the UK and internationally (one of her paintings was even sent to the moon by NASA!).

 Philosophy